 Coetir Anian will use all these techniques to establish more tree cover.

-We will be trialling a new method on 22nd February, which Steve is developing in response to the challenges presented by Bwlch Corog.
+Steve has also developed a new planting method in response to the challenges presented by Bwlch Corog.
 A large part of the site is covered in purple moor grass (Molinia caerulea) which creates a dense mat of vegetation difficult for trees to establish into; in addition, the topography of this area does not include much steep ground and there is very little cover.
 We will use willow cuttings as sticks pushed almost completely into the ground.
 Planting a large number in dense groups will in theory enable some to escape from browsing pressure.
 Additionally, as willow is the most favoured species for browsing by the horses, they will act as a decoy from other species of trees growing.